 Beyond the issues of uncertainty with certificates, another drawback is the limited one-stop shopping experience.
 While eBay as a website offers almost countless diamonds and settings, there is no collaboration between the stores.
 This means that if you do manage to find a diamond you like, you’re going to be limited to choosing from the 20-50 settings that that specific jeweler offers.

 The process of finding a diamond ring on eBay doesn’t hold a candle to James Allen’s Inspiration Gallery.
 On eBay, the designs you see are not for inspiration—they are the actual products being sold, take it or leave it.
 It is far more likely that you’ll be forced to settle on either the diamond choice or the exact ring you want.
 Given the fact that you are barely saving any money (if at all), this seems to be a huge sacrifice to make.

 The other side of eBay are consumers reselling their personal diamonds.
 You typically won’t find them using the same underhanded tactics that sellers do, but there’s still plenty to watch out for.

 Most individuals selling their diamonds on eBay are people who walked into a physical store and purchased their diamond.
 That in itself is not a problem, but many of them fail to realize that a fair portion of what they paid for was the premium for the “blue box” experience.
 We discuss the pros and cons of that experience in our article, “Should I Buy A Diamond Online?”.

 As an example, let’s imagine a person bought the diamond we talk about here, and is now looking to sell it.
 Even if they drop the price 35% (which is almost unheard of, considering that for just a little less money they could sell it back to a jeweler and avoid the hassles of selling online and shipping), after factoring in eBay’s fee, the price would come to $2,600.
-That’s still more than this ring and diamond we found at James Allen, brand new (and you have the option of selecting the right setting for you).
+That’s still more than this ring and diamond we found on James Allen, brand new (and you have the option of selecting the right setting for you).